ursooperduper/mac-setup/README.md

 [Boom 2](http://www.globaldelight.com/boom/index.php) is an equalizer and volume booster.
 It makes music and video sound waaaaay better.
 Just get it.

-### Poolside FM

-[Poolside FM](http://poolside.fm/mac/) is a radio station and small app that self-describes itself as:

->"Poolside FM feels like a collection of records collated by an '80s Floridian pornstar"

 ### SizeUp

 [SizeUp](http://www.irradiatedsoftware.com/sizeup/) is a window manager that makes it easy to doc windows and move them between displays.